2025–26 BNXT League

-The 2025–26 BNXT League will be the fifth season of the BNXT League, the highest professional basketball league in Belgium and the Netherlands.
+The 2025–26 BNXT League was the fifth season of the BNXT League, the highest professional basketball league in Belgium and the Netherlands.
 The season will start on 26 September 2025 and will finish with the playoffs in 2026.

 The format is kept the same as the 2024-25 season with a round-robin regular season, in which each team will play one home game and one away game against each other team.
 The winner of the regular season will be crowned BNXT Champion.
 In addition, the top teams of each country will qualify for the national play-offs.
 The national play-offs decide which teams become the national champions.